 For this 2010 work, comminution testing was undertaken on distinct samples from each of the three major rock types.
 Selection of the samples within the deposit was chosen to reflect the weighting of the ore types, and a wide distribution across the deposit which was biased to emphasize early year production, which is an important factor.
 In total, a further 15 SMC SAG-mill grindability tests, seven Bond rod mill work index (RWi), and 30 Bond ball mill work index (BWi) tests were performed and added to the database.
-It was found that the quartz monzonite, the softest material, was found to have the least variance, while both the diorite and hornfels had a moderate degree of variance with regard to both SAG and ball milling characteristics.
+This work is discussed in conjunction with the 2013 comminution work later in the report.